-Usually, BRDs are written by Business Analysts - individuals representing a function specialty organizational tier - a layer that usually resides between endcustomers and software engineers.
+Usually, BRDs are written by Business Analysts-individuals representing a function specialty organizational tier-a layer that usually resides between end-customers and software engineers.
 BRDs explicitly talk about "what" a customer wants from a system, including functional and non-functional requirements.
 BRDs are comprehensive documents: heavy in content and with many supporting details.
-BRDs are based on far-reaching future that spans across multiple product development phases and releases.
+BRDs are based on a farreaching future that spans multiple product development phases and releases.
 By design, a single BRD may represent an implementation effort that takes anywhere from a few to many months.

-Historically, BRDs have been used in sequential/phase-based product development, where thorough upfront analysis and documentation would be followed by comprehensive system design and architecture, then followed by componentized (not feature-centric) coding/programming, further followed by QA, and finally - by UAT.
-In this process, commonly known as Waterfall, BRDs, once created, are passed down a chain from one organizational layer to another, for sign offs and approvals.
+Historically, BRDs have been used in sequential/phase-based product development where thorough upfront analysis and documentation would be followed by comprehensive system design and architecture, then followed by componentized (not feature-centric) coding/programming, further followed by QA, and finally by UAT.
+In this process, commonly known as waterfall, BRDs, once created, are passed down a chain from one organizational layer to another for sign offs and approvals.

-As such, BRDs represent a formal contract between different organizational units, within the same organization structure, primarily, between Customers and Technologists.
-Such contracts (or contractual agreements) typically contain hard assumptions about: 'WHAT' must be delivered, 'WHEN' it must be delivered and 'HOW MUCH' a delivery will cost.
+As such, BRDs represent a formal contract between different organizational units, within the same organization structure, primarily between customers and technologists.
+Such contracts (or contractual agreements) typically contain hard assumptions about "WHAT" must be delivered, "WHEN" it must be delivered and "HOW MUCH" a delivery will cost.

-Note: Please note, this post is not about what the role of Business Analyst becomes in Agile Software development or what type of contribution BA can make to Scrum team work.
+Note: This post is not about what the role of the business analyst becomes in Agile software development or what type of contribution the BA can make to Scrum teamwork.
 A separate dialogue would be required to elaborate on this topic.